-I have a lot of experience being an hourly worker, I go through some of the pros and cons on a daily and weekly basis.
+I have a lot of experience being an hourly worker, here are some of the pros and cons on a daily and weekly basis.

-- One of the Cons that popped in my head is the prestige of having a salary.
-I remember during a meeting, many of the more tenured employees were pushing for a salary as this was seen as a higher ranking position and in many cases it is.
-Most salaried employees are managers, leaders, and others who face clients and time crunches, while expectations are higher.
-Very seldom do you hear about the plumber who makes 150K a year, but rather it’s an hourly wage instead.
-The blue collar worker in the factory, the fast food employee, and the cashier at the hardware store are all hourly, these are not considered glamorous or prestigious positions.
+- The prestige of having a salary.
+I remember during a meeting, many of the more tenured colleagues were pushing for a salary as this was seen as a higher ranking position and in many cases it is.
+Most salaried employees are managers, innovative leaders, and others who face clients and time crunches, expectations are higher.
+Very seldom do you hear about the plumber who makes $150,000 a year, but rather it’s an hourly wage instead.
+A blue collar worker in the factory, fast food employee, and a cashier at the hardware store are all hourly, these are not considered glamorous or prestigious positions.

 - The salary position is often the career position, the mid-level manager, analyst, or CEO.
 With this position comes greater responsibility and accountability for managing your activities and employees.

 - Many times with a salaried position the overall bonus structure, vacation, and titles are much better.
-Bonus structures are usually geared towards two types of employees: Sales, who are usually some form of salary and commission or commission only and Managers, who are usually salary with an overall bonus program, this is usually tied to influencing and leading the team to better results.
+Bonus structures are usually geared towards two types of employees: Sales, who are usually some form of salary and commission or commission only and Managers, who are usually salaried with an overall bonus program.

-- The double edged sword of getting paid more is you actually get paid less, here’s what I mean.
-Let’s say the salaried employee is paid 50K using this calculator it amounts to $24.04 working 40 hours.
-Except when they start asking to stay a few extra hours like 10 per week and all of a sudden your hourly rate is $19.23 an hour which isn’t so good with all the extra work they have been asking from you.
+- The double-edged sword of getting paid more is you actually get paid less.
+Let’s say the salaried employee is paid $50,000 using this calculator it amounts to $24.04 working 40 hours.
+Except when they start asking to stay a few extra hours like 10 per week and all of a sudden your hourly rate is $19.23 an hour.
+It’s possible an hourly employee could be making more per hour than a salaried employee.

-- You never really know when you are done for the day?
-Since most of the items you work on are less task orientated and more big picture items, you can find yourself staying late because you are not sure exactly what ‘done with work’ actually means.
-In some cases a cultural is created to stay late, which makes you look like the bad guy when you are going home at 5:00, when everyone is heading out at 10:00 to show they are part of the team.
+- You never really know when you are done for the day.
+Most of the items you work on are less task orientated and more big picture items, you can find yourself staying late because you are not sure exactly what ‘done with work’ actually means.
+In some cases, the culture work is created to stay late.
+This can also make you look like the bad guy when you are going home at 5:00 pm, instead of 10:00 pm.